With the Solstice launch so close, we’re ready to announce the contents of our Collector’s Edition. Because, yes, it’s going to be a thing!

 When I’m more free to work on it (that is: once our monster-of-a-VN is out), we plan to release a new public demo, to see if the changes we’ve planned are on the right track.
 Expect more news on what’s going to be different as we go, but we can already tell you we’re very excited about how it’s shaping up!

 Yup, stretches.
 Like, we’re on the last one!

 And yes, I know we kinda are since 3000 BC, when we started doing Solstice pre-orders.
 But this time for reals, and I’m counting down remaining scenes (21 at the moment of writing this) on my twitter.

 Once it’s done, I have some effect and features coding left to do, and then we can move to final playtesting and editing.
-If it goes well, I’d say early Summer release is pretty likely (would be awesome to launch on actual solstice!).
+If it goes well, I’d say early Summer release is pretty likely (would be awesome to launch on actual monthly gift box subscriptions!).

 Speaking of editing…